FAIRit/be-someday-i-will/README.md

  - [x] User can upload/update/delete an avatar
  - [x] User can add movie/book to his watch later/read later list

- To do on frontend side:
+ To do on the frontend side:
  - [ ] User can choose between movies or books on the front page
  - [ ] User can select his own watch later/ read later list or input query to find books/movies
  - [ ] User can click on movie/book to see details